 Semiramis: 639 N Kedzie Ave, Chicago, IL 60625

 There are plenty of BYO restaurants to choose from in Chicago and a little something for everyone.
+If you are looking for something with a patio or rooftop, check this post out here.
 What are you favorites?
 Now get those appetites and bottles poppin’. 🙂

 Until next time…